 5. Using Increasing Amounts of Drugs and Alcohol to Chase a High

-At Northpoint Recovery, we understand the pain of addiction and can help you find an excellent drug or alcohol detox facility to start the addiction recovery process.
-Contact Northpoint Recovery today at 208.486.0130 to learn more about the causes and reasons for drug and alcohol abuse and how we can help.
+At Northpoint Recovery, we understand the pain of addiction and can help you find an excellent drug or alcohol detox facility to start the recovery process.
+Contact Northpoint Recovery online or call 888.296.8976 today to learn more about the causes and reasons people abuse drugs and alcohol and how we can help.